top of page

 And that same work is happening in you.

-I don’t believe for a second that this is just my story.
+I don’t believe for a second that this is only my story.

-And if there is one thing I have learned, it is this:
+And if there is one thing I’ve learned, it is this:

 God never wastes the fragments.